whustedt/calendarium/README.md

   - **POST** `/delete/<int:id>`
   - Deletes an entry by ID.

+- **Toggle Entry Cancellation**
+  - **POST** `/toggle_canceled/<int:id>`
+  - Toggles the cancellation status of an entry by ID.
+The route changes the `canceled` state of the entry to either `True` or `False` depending on its current state.
+A successful operation will redirect back to the main page, updating the entry's status in the view.

 - **API Data Access**
   - **GET** `/api/data`
   - Returns all entries in JSON format, including additional attributes such as `date_formatted` and `index` which help in sorting and formatting entries relative to the current date.